 - Inflammation – a cellular inflammatory response acts to remove any cell debris and pathogens present

 Proliferation – cytokines released by inflammatory cells drive the proliferation of the fibroblasts and the formation of granulation tissue

 - Angiogenesis is promoted by the presence of growth mediators (e.g VEGF), allowing for further maturation of the granulation tissue; the production of collagen by fibroblasts allows for closure of the wound after around a week

 - Remodelling – devascularisation of the region occurs, and the fibroblasts undergo apoptosis

 The end result of healing by primary intention is (in most cases) a complete return to function, with minimal scarring and loss of skin appendages.

 Surgical Wound Healing

 Any wound made by a scalpel will heal by primary intention.
-Surgeons can aid healing by ensuring adequate opposition of the wound edges – often by using surgical glue, sutures, or staples.
+Surgeons can aid healing by ensuring adequate opposition of the wound edges, through use of surgical glue, sutures, or staples.

 When sutures are used to close a wound, ensuring the correct tension of the sutures is essential:

-Healing by secondary intention occurs when the sides of the wound are not opposed – and so healing must occur from the bottom of the wound upwards.
+Healing by secondary intention occurs when the sides of the wound are not opposed, therefore healing must occur from the bottom of the wound upwards.